Legitcode/legible/README.md

 ##Legible

-Prrof of concept at making http requests easier to work with in JS / Node.
+Proof of concept at making http requests easier to work with in JS / Node.
 This wraps the fetch api.

 ```
 npm install legible --save